 The Vocational Graded levels are for more serious students who have successfully attained the fundamentals of the graded syllabus, and include pointe work.
-Students interested in examinations must take their regular ballet class and a Ballet Exam class.
-Pointe students must take two ballet classes per week.
+Students interested in Vocational Ballet examinations MUST take their regular ballet class, a Ballet Exam class, a Variations class, Pointe class and Open Senior PBT.

-It is recommended that all Ballet Exam students take a ‘broccoli’ or conditioning class, but especially at the Vocational levels.
-Students pursuing Advanced 1 and 2 Ballet Exams must take a minimum of 3 ballet classes per week.
+It is recommended that all Ballet Exam students take a PBT (conditioning) class, but it is mandatory at the Vocational levels.

 Ballet is recommended to all students, either to be studied on its own or to enhance a dancers’ training in other genres.
 Please see current schedule for class times.